 Benson Arts and Historical Society Museum

 Visitors will find a nice variety of items ranging from metates and manos to sewing machines and a horsedrawn school bus for their viewing pleasure.
-Our museum is staffed by volunteers and we look forward to seeing you on your next visit to Benson.
+The museum is staffed by volunteers.
 Members of the Historical Society will be glad to help you with research in the Benson area.

 Bisbee Historical Tours